-Today’s commercial trucking businesses rely on diesel fuel to power fleets.
-This fuel is commonly used in the trucking industry because it is more efficient for larger vehicles than gasoline.
+Today’s commercial trucking businesses rely on various grades of diesel fuel to power their fleets.
+This fuel type, particularly diesel fuel, is widely chosen in the trucking industry because it is more efficient for larger vehicles than gasoline.
 Additionally, diesel fuel is closely regulated by the U.S. Environmental Protection Agency (EPA), which means fuel types sold throughout the country must meet strict guidelines before they arrive at the pump.

-If you drive fleet vehicles or oversee a commercial trucking company, you know there are multiple grades of diesel fuel on the market.
-Understanding the differences between grades of diesel fuel ensures you make the right selection for vehicles.
+If you drive fleet vehicles or oversee a commercial trucking company, you know there are multiple grades of diesel fuel available in the market.
+Understanding the differences between these various grades can help in making the right diesel fuel selection for vehicles.

 #1 Diesel Fuel (1-D)

 Some fleet managers advise drivers to choose the least expensive fuel when operating a vehicle.
-While doing so seems like an effective way to save money upfront, taking the time to learn the benefits of diesel #1 might change your mind.
-Most often, drivers have access to #1 diesel and #2 diesel on the road.
-The main difference between them relates to the cetane rating.
+While this strategy may seem cost-effective initially, understanding the benefits of #1 diesel fuel might lead to a different conclusion.
+Most often, drivers have access to #1 and #2 diesel fuel on the road, with the key distinguishing factor being the cetane rating.

 Higher Cetane Rating